Inworks/twitter-bot/README.md

 - Practical application of using a dictionary data structure.
 - Industry standard practice for hiding sensitive data (e.g. API keys).

+## Getting Started
+**NOTE: This README assumes the user is using a Unix-based Terminal to issue commands to the operating system.**
+1. Check that git is installed on your machine with `git --version`.
+2. Clone this repository onto your computer with `git clone https://github.com/Inworks/twitter-bot.git`
+3. Check that Python 3 is installed with `python3 --version`.

+If an error message is returned as a result of those commands, then please Google how to install git or Python 3 on your computer.

 ## Dependencies
 This project needs a couple of dependencies in order to run.
 It requires **Python 3** *(exact version number?)*, the Python package manager **pip** and the Python virtual environment **venv**.
 Documentation for installing and configuring pip and env can be [**found here**](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).